Maintaining consistency with consequences is something many parents have difficulty maintaining. Perhaps these scenarios sound familiar:

 The Power Of The Wall As A Lesson In Reality

 Imagine that you’re visiting your child at school.
 Envision yourself standing in the hallway as hordes of children walk by.
-Let’s pretend the kids are all ages, from kindergarten all the way up to high school, who vary in abilities.
+Let’s pretend the kids are all ages, from kindergarten up to high school, who vary in abilities.
 Some are brilliant, some are average, and some are below average.
 Some may have disabilities.
 Some may be clumsy.
 Some are gifted athletes.
 Some will go to work in the family business.
 Some will go to a community college, and some will go to an Ivy League school.
 But all of these children have one thing in common: you will not see any of them bumping into the wall.

-All the children have a great respect for the wall.
+All the children have great respect for the wall.
 They do not test the wall, however clumsy or distractible they are.
 Why?

 Because the wall has always been consistent.
 When they were very little and began to test the wall, they found that the wall always remained firm.
 If they had a cold or stayed up late or were just in a bad mood and weren’t paying attention, the wall never cut them a break.
 The wall always said, “Here I am.”
 The children may have experienced some discomfort when they bumped into the wall.
 You can imagine toddlers trying to understand why the wall was always so tough on them.
 And yet the wall was never angry.